aws/sagemaker-python-sdk/doc/amazon_sagemaker_operators_for_kubernetes.rst

 ::

-    # Set the region and cluster
+    # Set the Region and cluster
     export CLUSTER_NAME="<your cluster name>"
     export AWS_REGION="<your region>"